 This dish is pretty popular in the States and I have had both lobster and shrimp (king prawn) versions.However, the recipe is from a classic French cookery book that my mother purchased in the 70s, but is perfect if you want to cook something really special for new year eve!
 I think when it is a celebration or when you are trying to impress someone, lobster is the way to go.
 Certainly, if you have someone you want to impress or you need some wow factor, this dish is the way to go.
 It is relatively easy to make as long as you follow the instructions.
 Nothing to be scared of, just shake the skillet, don’t stir.
 If I can do it, anyone can!!
 The great thing is that it does not take long to cook, if you get the prep completed before the guests arrive.
 Enjoy appetisers then leave the guests for a few minutes with a partner to entertain and a topped up wine glass, then whizz up this perfect dish.
 I also prepare some rice in advance and steam a little before serving.

 It is a rich dish, so a wine that cuts through the richness is a must.
-Chablis with its minerality, (I think I just made up a new word according to spell check), really offset the rich sauce, I would not have minded some bubbly with it either.
-The one we drank is being presented by my lovely flamingo.
-It is available from Laithwaites, (the wine not the flamingo), who I managed to turn into a red wine lake- a story for another time-.
+Chablis with its minerality, (I think I just made up a new word according to spell check), really off-set the rich sauce, I would not have minded some bubbly with it either.
+The one we drank is being presented by my lovely flamingo, Flo.
+It is available from Laithwaites, (the wine not the flamingo), which I managed to turn into a red wine lake- a story for another time-.

 Okay so the recipe.

 2 large cooked lobsters, meat removed from claws and tail & chopped into 1 1/2-2 inch pieces